 IMPORTANT: Do not include your name or email address in any part of the text of the story (see rule 9).
 Only the name of your story is to be included in the text of the story.

-11. Entries must be entirely the author’s own work and never previously published or broadcast, online or offline.
+11. Entries must be entirely the author’s own work and never previously published, nor submitted to this competition, nor broadcast, online or offline.

 15. Entry fees are non-refundable in all circumstances.